The third NJ Cannabis Regulatory Commission (CRC) focused on cannabis social equity applicants and cannabis license issues raised by the public.

-She said there should be other ways to help people who don’t want to get into the industry” and agreed with Kachalia’s proposals.
+She said there should be other ways to help people who don’t want to enter the industry” and agreed with Kachalia’s proposals.
 Gonzalez said they should stop any “pay to play” mechanism that might develop.
 In addition, some towns want to add fees that would be burdensome to cannabis social equity applicants.

 Barker asked if private equity markets could help with capital.
 Gonzalez was wary.

-“There are already companies looking to skirt these lines in terms of control,” she said in terms of the microbusiness and conditional licenses.
+“There are already companies looking to skirt these lines in terms of control,” she said in terms of the microbusiness and conditional cannabis licenses.

-Gonzalez explained was that part of the problem is that money needs to come in first to fund a program to help cannabis social equity applicants.
-She said in other states larger companies are taking many licenses after a short period.
+Gonzalez explained that part of the problem is that money needs to come in first to fund a program to help cannabis social equity applicants.
+She said in other states larger companies are taking many cannabis licenses after a short period.

 Houenou said audit requirements could become burdensome for the applicants.